tauri-apps/awesome-tauri/.github/contributing.md

 - Make sure you put things in the right category!
 - Always add your items to the end of a list.
 To be fair, the order is first-come-first-serve.
-- If you think something belongs in the wrong category, or think there needs to be a new category, feel free to edit things too.
 - Do not use words that are clearly implied in the description, such as  `for Tauri`, `a Tauri plugin`.
 - The description should be short (one sentence in 24 words, no expanded explanation) and meaningful without using emoji.
 - Do not use words that are not relevant to the description such as `Super-Fast` or `Super-Super-Fast`.